sarowaralom/BARCODE-ANALYSIS/README.md

-Pyhton code to calculate GC1 GC2 and GC3 from a DNA barcode
+Pyhton code to calculate the nucleotide composition Paste the FASTA format sequence